modeset/-deprecated-utensils/WIP.md

 - Lists should be able to pass a single element
 - Look at making the sass files use abstract elements (placeholders)
 - Align all focus states
-- Should we abstract focus/disabled states to a mixin?
 - Should there be a selected state for all the coloring?
 - Rename components subdirectory to utensils?
 - Convert media queries